Themezly/Documentation/pages/framework/extensions/page-blocks.md

 	<img src="../../docs-media/splash-page-blocks.jpg" alt="Creatus WordPress Theme Page Blocks" />
 </a>
 </div>
-Page blocks is a custom post type that will help you create custom page content for specific page areas.
+Page blocks is a custom post type that will help you create custom page content for specific theme areas.
 Please note that this post type __must utilize the theme page builder__ in order to create a page block.
 Currently page blocks can be used in Creatus theme __Hero sections__ and __Footer__.
 This ability might be further extended in the future.
 Watch the video to understand how this post type is to be used.